dcdxy/dcdxy.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: Some of my GitHub repos and projects.
-My username is @dcdxy.
+My username is <a href="https://github.com/dcdxy">@dcdxy</a>.
 nav: true
 nav_order: 4
 ---